objectives materials technology background activities assessment resources

 4th and 8th Grade Activities

 1. Pique students' interest in starting research by first playing some excerpts from music by a traditional music legend from each region of Louisiana.
 You can use the Louisiana Voices Traditional Music Examples Resource Sheet if you don't have access to music in other formats.
 Before students can complete the worksheet for this lesson, they need to do research in the classroom listening center, school library, or at home and on the websites in Technology Connections above.
 Students who don't know any legends can use Louisiana Music Recordings: A Select List of Recordings.
 Eighth graders can use Some Louisiana Musicians to choose one.
-In Technology Connections above many websites are listed as resources for musician biographies, but these will be especially helpful: American Roots Music / Oral Histories, American Routes, Jazz: A Film by Ken Burns / Biographies, River of Song / Louisiana, National Public Radio / Audio Archives, Rock & Roll Hall of Fame, Red Hot Jazz Archive, alltheweb.com, All Music Guide, and Louisiana Folk Artist Biographies - Music.
+In Technology Connections above many websites are listed as resources for musician biographies, but these will be especially helpful: American Roots Music / Oral Histories, American Routes / Archives / Browse by Artists, Jazz: A Film by Ken Burns / Biographies, River of Song / Louisiana, National Public Radio / Audio Archives, Rock & Roll Hall of Fame, Red Hot Jazz Archive, All Music Guide, and Louisiana Folk Artist Biographies .
 If these are written above you students' reading ability, refer to the Adaptation Strategies for ways to adapt and modify them to levels that students can understand.

-2. The Musical Legends Resumé Cards worksheet helps students understand exactly what a "legend" is, and provides two examples of what makes a traditional musician legendary.
-It also gives them a format to interpret information that they find.
-Students can make their own charts with names and accomplishments of legendary figures they have researched by following the directions on the Constructing a Musical Resumé Card worksheet.
+2. Musical Legends Resumé Cards help students understand exactly what a "legend" is, and provide examples of what makes a traditional musician legendary.
+They also give them a format to interpret information that they find.
+Students can make their own charts with names and accomplishments of legendary figures they have researched by using word processing softweare and inserting images.

 3. After students have become familiar with the legendary figures covered in this lesson, play Musical Legends Jeopardy.
 This activity is based on students' research done for this unit, so they will need to research musicians and their lives before playing the game.
 Using the information gathered in this lesson, students must formulate "Jeopardy-style" questions.
 For example, for musicians on the Musical Legends Jeopardy worksheet one student's "Answer" could be: "This Louisiana artist is called the "Father of zydeco."
 Another student's "Question" would be: "Who is Clifton Chenier?"